 (B) Vice – President: Shall perform the duties of the President in his absence or at his request.

-Secretary: The Secretary shall conduct all official correspondence pertaining to the proper preparation and forwarding of all reports required of the club.
+(C) Secretary: The Secretary shall conduct all official correspondence pertaining to the proper preparation and forwarding of all reports required of the club.
 He or she shall notify all members of the Executive Committee of all meetings and shall notify all members of special and annual meetings.
 He or she shall keep a true record of all meetings of the Executive Committee and of the club and have the custody of the books and papers of the club, except the Treasurer’s books of account.
 The Secretary and Treasurer may be the same person as voted on by club members at the annual meeting.
 He or She shall be responsible for the collection of all dues and fees and shall remit the same to the Treasurer.

-(E) Membership Officer: The Membership Officer is responsible for keeping an accurate log of all members’ information, making new badges, and collecting dues to be handed over to the Treasurer.
+(F) Membership Officer: The Membership Officer is responsible for keeping an accurate log of all members’ information, making new badges, and collecting dues to be handed over to the Treasurer.

-(F) Range Officer: The Range Officer is responsible for keeping the range in operational order.
+(G) Range Officer: The Range Officer is responsible for keeping the range in operational order.
 Keeping all signs up to date, emptying all trash barrels, monitoring toilet facilities, replacing target boards and other maintenance as required, etc.

 — USE OF RANGE

 (A) Each member will be provided a key to the range upon payment of dues so that members may use the range when they wish.
 Keys are not to be duplicated by any member.

 (C) No member or group shall deny another member the use of the range.